-My roofer referred me to a contractor—a close friend of his—who gave me an estimate that was significantly lower than what I was expecting to pay.
-Thus the system installation got moved up in the schedule.
+My roofer referred me to a contractor—a close friend of his—who gave me an estimate that was lower than what I was expecting to pay, although it was still over $5K.
 By 21 December 2018, the refrigerant line chase (made from conduit left over from the service line) was installed:

 By 27 December 2018, the space for the blower was insulated, lined with plywood (to protect the insulation), wired, illuminated, and totally ready.

 On Sunday, 30 December 2018, I met with the HVAC contractor.
 As I anticipated, he predicted there might be problems getting the system running right; this is the smallest unit made, which is still slightly too big for my home.
 So, to compensate, I'll add a bypass to create additional airflow, mostly to keep the coils from freezing up during AC operation.
 Blower installation was completed on Sunday, 6 January 2019; since I worked from detailed specifications obtained online, it almost literally dropped into place.